bc-peliohjelmointi/PELI21A-Ryhma-5/README.md

 Please note that the best possible playing experience comes with having volume up and using headphones.

 # Playtime length
-This game takes on average about 5-10 minutes to complete depending on how much you explore.
+This game takes on average about 5-10 minutes to complete depending on how much you explore the enviroment.